[HISTORY: Adopted by the Council of the Borough of Baden as indicated in article histories. Amendments noted where applicable.]

 Any person who operates a motor vehicle truck in violation of any of the provisions of this article shall, upon conviction, be fined not less than $100 nor more than $500 and may, in addition or alternatively, be sentenced to jail for a period or term not exceeding 90 days.
 Such sentences may not be suspended.

-In all cases where the Baden Volunteer Fire Department is indemnified by the property owner's insurance coverage, the Borough may elect to accept the amount provided for under said insurance as payment in full, even though it is less than the sum requested.
+In all cases where the Department is indemnified by the property owner's or vehicle owner's/operator's insurance coverage, the Department may elect to accept the amount provided for under said insurance as payment in full, even though it is less than the sum requested.